irundaia/sbt-sassify/README.md

 ## Mixing Sass and web-jars

 [WebJars](http://www.webjars.org) enable us to depend on client side libraries without pulling all dependencies into our own code base manually.
-To be able to use WebJars, you should include the `webjar-play` [plugin](https://github.com/webjars/webjars-play) in your library dependencies.

-Compass is a library containing all sorts of reusable functions and mixins for Sass.
-Unfortunately, this library is targeted towards the Ruby implementation of Sass.
-There is a number of useful mixins that can be extracted from it.
-Fortunately, these mixins are wrapped in a web-jar.
+Compass is a library containing all sorts of reusable Sass functions and mixins.
+Unfortunately, it is targeted towards the Ruby implementation of Sass.
+Luckily, there is a number of useful mixins that can be extracted from it.
+These mixins are wrapped in a WebJar.

-Include the compass mixins in your project is as easy as including the web-jar dependency in your library dependencies.
-For example, within a `build.sbt` file:
+Including the compass mixins in your project is as easy as including the WebJar dependency in your library dependencies.
+For example, within a `build.sbt` file add:

 ```scala
 libraryDependencies += "org.webjars.bower" % "compass-mixins" % "0.12.7"
 ```

-sbt-web will automatically extract WebJars into a lib folder relative to your asset's target folder.
-Therefore, to use the Compass mixins you can import the mixins by:
+sbt-web will automatically extract WebJars into a `lib`` folder relative to your asset's target folder.
+Therefore, to use the Compass mixins you can import them by:

 ```scss
 @import "lib/compass-mixins/lib/compass";